timmcginley/Agile/Schedule/01/README.md

 ## Lecture

-1. Architectural engineering in an uncertain future.
+1. Architectural engineering is difficult in an uncertain future
+2. You are experiencing multiple transitions at the same time:
+   * Sustainability
+   * Digitalisation / Automation
+   * Your educational to professional Engineer
+4. We need a radical new approach
-2. Biology can grow in homeostasis for free.
+5. Biology can grow in homeostasis for free
-1. How to grow a building?
+1. How could we grow a building?
     * what would the [stages] be?
     * What would the [system]s / organs be?
     * What system would you like to work on this semester?